Therapist Near Me: How to Find a Therapist for Mental Health and Individual Therapy

 Many therapists specialize in a particular area of mental health, whether it’s depression, anxiety, trauma disorders, or a unique type of therapy like cognitive behavioral therapy (CBT) or addiction counseling.
 Therapists with experience in treating conditions like bipolar disorder and substance abuse may also offer specific forms of care tailored to those issues.

 To decide what you’re looking for in therapists, pinpoint your symptoms.
 You may choose to do research into effective types of therapy for your condition or symptoms.
-One standard counseling method is cognitive-behavioral therapy (CBT), often referred to as talk therapy.
+One standard therapy method is cognitive-behavioral therapy (CBT), often referred to as talk therapy.

 Once you’ve nailed down your needs, search for therapists in your area using your preferred search engine.
 Try to personalize your search by including the specialty you’re looking for.
 For example, if you’re looking for a licensed clinical social worker, you could search for “licensed clinical social worker near me in (city name).”
 If you’re looking for a therapist to provide individual therapy sessions, rather than group settings, be sure to inquire about this as well.